my1396/Econ-Study/_posts/2026-02-01-Python-Jupyter.md

   - Useful when you share with others for <span class="env-green">presentation purpose</span>
   - <span class="env-green">GitHub supports rendering `.ipynb` files</span> as of 2026.
 Takes a bit time to load.

-    The difference preview is ok, but not so straightforward.
+    The difference preview looks ok, but NOT so straightforward.
+E.g., the line number is difficult to track.

 - **Python script**: